sandervonk/CALclock/FULL_INSTALL.md

 ![GitHub release (latest by date including pre-releases)](https://img.shields.io/github/v/release/sandervonk/CALclock?include_prereleases&logo=DocuSign&logoColor=%23fff)
 ![GitHub](https://img.shields.io/github/license/sandervonk/CALclock)

-Shows Google Calendar events on a LED circle incorporated in a clock faceplate.
+CALclock runs on an Espressif EPS32 microcontroller and shows upcoming events on a circle of RGB LEDs incorporated into the faceplate of a clock.

-It can be used as anything from a decorative/interactive art piece to a normal clock that can remind you of upcoming appointments in a fun and cleanly designed way.
-I used this to remind me of upcoming appointments once thatschool moved online.
+It can be used as anything from a decorative/interactive art piece to just a normal clock (powered or unpowered) that reminds you of upcoming appointments in a fun and sleek way.
+I've been using it to remind me of upcoming appointments since school moved online.

 ![Backward facing glass clock with LED circle](media/forward_facing_250px.jpg) ![Forward facing glass clock with LED circle](media/backward_facing_250px.jpg)